Joepriesto/Sublime-Flask-Starter/README.md

 The same can be achieved by using the Command Pallete and searching for Flask or by clicking Tools -> New Flask App

+## Application Factory Model

+You can also create a Flask App using the Application Factory Model.
+Simple follow the commands above but use "New Flask App (Factory)".

 ### About

 This plugin was created by Pradipta (geekpradd) using the Sublime Plugins API and Python 3.3 for Sublime Text 3.